It’s true that large, multinational companies have huge budgets, thousands of employees, marketing agencies, and often, decades of experience.

 Your brand starts with your company and employees.
 The most successful brands – such as Amazon – transcend specific departments.

-Your customer service people may be more important than your CEO – they are directly connected to your prospects and customers.
+Your customer service people may be more critical than your CEO – they are directly connected to your prospects and customers.
 Great brands function as one internal ecosystem.

 Your brand extends to your vendors, your prospects and employees, investors, and even competitors.

-It extends to people that start conversations about your brand on Twitter or Facebook, or who blog about your brand on their blogs.
+It extends to people who start conversations about your brand on Twitter or Facebook or blog about your brand on their blogs.

 One way to think about your ecosystem is to identify the participants in your brand ecosystem.
 Who are they?
-What can those participants give and get in order to help your brand?
+What can those participants give and get to help your brand?

 Ultimately, successful brands recognize that if they help their participants succeed, the participants will, in turn, help the brand succeed.

 The United States’ most valuable brands don’t merely make products or deliver services.
 They focus on providing a fulfilling experience to their customers.
 In addition to converting new customers, they emphasize improving the totality of a customer’s interaction with them.

 Such efforts pay dividends because there is a strong correlation between customers who feel fulfilled by a brand and those who are loyal to one.
 And loyalty is a long-established pillar of brand growth and financial success, because it’s always better to have repeat customers than to spend heavily to acquire new ones.